Emandi-Srinivas/FoodLens/README.md

 # FOOD LENS 🌯🎥

-Foodlens is an advanced end-to-end **CNN Image Classification project** that comes with Keras We have created our own Model inspired from the **EfficientNetB1** model to accurately identify different types of food items from images.
+Foodlens is an advanced end-to-end **CNN Image Classification project** that comes with Keras We have created our own **FOOD LENS** Model inspired from the EfficientNetB1 model to accurately identify different types of food items from images.

 The model has been trained on the Food101 dataset.
 It can identify over 100 different food classes.

-The project also includes a user-friendly web application built with **Streamlit**, allowing users to upload food images and receive instant predictions along with the **top-5 predictions** from the model.
+The project also includes a user-friendly web application with some neat front-end built with **Streamlit**, allowing users to upload food images and receive instant predictions along with the **top-5 predictions** from the model.

 **Accuracy :** **`85%`**